clementdelestre/TeX/README.md

 I will apreciate any help if you want to improve the project.
 You can do pull request on the dev branch and I will check it.

+## Donate

+Do you like TeX?
+You can <a href="https://lydia-app.com/collect/51723-tex-beer-fund/fr">buy Clément a beer</a> to say thanks :)

 ## Gallery
 #### Movies
 ![alt text](https://github.com/clementdelestre/TeX/blob/main/src/screenshots/movies.jpg?raw=true)